 You'll have the best gaming experience if you're on an open NAT or at least a moderate NAT type.
 Changing NAT means going from a strict NAT type to a moderate or open type.

 How to Change NAT Type with Connectify Hotspot’s Gaming Mode and Speedify VPN

 For the purpose of this article, we'll assume that you're connected through a router or firewall to the Internet, whether at home or through some public network.

-Connectify Hotspot is the most popular software app for Windows PCs that allows you to turn your computer into a virtual router and share your Internet connection with other devices, such as gaming devices.
+Connectify Hotspot is the most popular virtual router software for Windows PCs.
+You can share your Internet connection with other devices, such as gaming devices.
 You just have to connect the computer you have Connectify Hotspot installed to your network via WiFi or wired Ethernet, and create a WiFi hotspot.
-Then, connect your gaming devices to the WiFi network created with Connectify Hotspot in order to change NAT type.

-Below is a video that illustrates how to set up a WiFi hotspot with Connectify:
+Below is a video that illustrates how to share a VPN connection via WiFi with Connectify Hotspot:

-Here’s how Connectify Hotspot helps you fix NAT issues:
+Here's how this setup helps you change NAT type:

 - it will forward to TCP and UDP ports necessary for online play on game consoles